Disable Keyboard, Mouse, or Lid from Waking up Your Ubuntu PC

 This tutorial is tested on ThinkPad t480s with Ubuntu 24.04.
 It should also work on other Linux and other devices, but the “Lid Open” action may vary!

-1. First, press Ctrl+Alt+T to open up a terminal window, then run command to list enabled wakeup triggers:
+First, press Ctrl+Alt+T on keyboard to open up a terminal window.
+When it opens, run the command below to list all USB devices:

 sudo gnome-text-editor /etc/udev/rules.d/40-disable-wakeup-triggers.rules